Religion in Afghanistan: Shia Islam

-The Shias make up between 7% to 20% of the total population of Afghanistan.
+The Shias make up between 7% and 20% of the total population of Afghanistan.
 Although there is a tiny minority Sunnis among them, the majority of Hazaras are Shia, mostly of the Twelver branch with some smaller groups who practice the Ismailism branch.
 The Qizilbash of Afghanistan have traditionally been Shias.

 Shia Muslims in Afghanistan are a source of tension between Afghanistan and its neighbor the Islamic Republic of Iran.
 The reigning Taliban are fiercely Sunni, while Iran is dominated by Shia Islam.
 As such, treatment of Afghanistan's Shia minority affect relations with one of Afghanistan's most important neighbors.

 Modernist and non-denominational Muslims

 One of the most important revivalists and resuscitators of the Islamic Modernist and non-denominational Muslim movement in the contemporary era was Jamal ad-Din al-Afghani.

 Zoroastrianism

 According to the World Christian Encyclopedia, 2,000 Afghans identified as Zoroastrians in 1970.